Saturday, 12 August 2023 / Published in #1 CONCRETE WATERPROOFER, #1 REVIEWS

 Saturday, 12 August 2023 / Published in BEST CONCRETE SEALERS, BEST CONCRETE SEALERS FOR 2017

-After over 30 hours of researching more than 60 concrete sealers and testing and evaluating seven of them, our results for the Best Concrete Sealers for 2024 are found below.
-We found that the Siloxa-Tek 8500 concrete sealer is best for most people.
+After over 30 hours of researching more than 60 concrete sealers and testing and evaluating seven of them, our results for the Best Concrete Sealers for 2025 are found below.
+We found that the Siloxa-Tek 8500 concrete sealer is the best concrete sealer for most people.
 Its made of high quality silanes and siloxanes with a 40 percent actives content, so it’s active ingredients are stronger, less watered down and approved by the Department of Transportation.
-The 8500 concrete sealer leaves a natural finish without any artificial luster or sheen leaving a natural, protected surface without ever fading.
+The 8500 concrete sealer leaves a natural finish without any artificial luster or sheen, leaving a natural, protected surface without ever fading.
+If you’re looking for the best concrete sealer, this is it.

 Though we like Siloxa-Tek 8500, the Okon S-40 is a less expensive alternative.
 It lacks the concentrated availability but is cost effective, providing durable performance at an affordable cost.